adilarain00/adilarain00/README.md

 # Hi!
-My name is Adil Amjad 😄 | 🌍  I am a MERN stack Developer based in Lahore, Pakistan.
+My name is Adil Amjad 😄

 <br/>
 <h3 align="center">A passionate Software Engineer.
 I love exploring new technologies and building innovative solutions.
 My areas of interest include Web Development.
 I enjoy collaborating with fellow developers and contributing to open-source projects.
 When I'm not coding, you can find me solving puzzles.
 Let's connect and create something awesome together!